syncfusion-content/wpf-docs/wpf/Wizard/Interactive-Features.md

 ## Wizard Page

 `SelectedWizardPage` property is used to select the wizard page from the WizardControl.
 Since the type of SelectedWizardPage is WizardPage, binding is needed to set selected wizard page through Xaml.
-The following code explains how to select the wizard page in Xaml,
+The following code explains how to select the wizard page in XAML,

 {% tabs %}